dmayeur/mangastore/README.md

 ## Examples

-A few screen to show how the site look like:
+A few screens to show how the site look like:

 <p float="left">
   <img src="/exemple1.png" width="32%" height="auto" />